Official websites use .gov

 Transportation

-• National Rural Transit Assistance Program (RTAP): a program to address the training and technical assistance needs of rural and tribal transit operators across the nation, and support state RTAP programs.
+• National Rural Transit Assistance Program (RTAP)— Program addresses the training and technical assistance needs of rural and tribal transit operators across the nation, and support state RTAP programs.
 Technical assistance programs and resources including webinars, newsletters and technical briefs, research, and more are available

 Back to Top